evgenyneu/evgenii.com/app/blog/_posts/2014-08-03-localizing-text-in-swift.md

 The `comment` will be passed along with the text to translators.
 It is useful for describing the meaning of the text and/or the context it is used in.

 I really like that we still have our original text "Flat White" in the code file instead of using identifiers.
-Thank you, Apple.
+Thank you, Apple, I think this is more readable.

 ## Exporting project for translation